Today we’re going to get into a question that I hear come up all the time, which is the best lens for a Real estate photography Crop Sensor?

-It also has a great minimum focus distance of 0.82 feet, or just under 10 inches, allowing you to get up close and personal with your subjects.
+It also has an excellent minimum focus distance of 0.82 feet, or just under 10 inches, allowing you to get up close and personal with your subjects.

-It’s also image stabilized, letting you get nice and crispy images and video at slower shutter speeds.
-It’s got a nice sturdy metal mount.
+It’s also image stabilized, letting you get nice and crispy photos and video at slower shutter speeds.
+It’s got a pleasant sturdy metal mount.

 But unfortunately, it lacks a little rubber gasket for confidence when it comes to weather sealing.

-Overall, it’s decently made with great size and weight and a few nice features for the build.
+Overall, it’s decently made with great size and weight and a few excellent features for the build.

 So let’s quickly touch on value.

-This is a pricey lens, but given the competition, which there really is none, and how well this thing performs, its value is actually pretty good.
+This is a pricey lens, but given the competition, which there is none, and how well this thing performs, its value is pretty good.

-When it comes to performance, I’m happy to report that this performs very well in pretty much every regard.
+Regarding performance, I’m happy to report that this performs very well in almost every regard.

-Its autofocus is fast and basically silent; although it beats an ultra-wide lens, it’s not overly demanding.
+Its autofocus is fast and silent; although it beats an ultra-wide lens, it’s not overly demanding.

-I find myself using this lens when there’s plenty of light or on a tripod.
+I use this lens when there’s plenty of light or on a tripod.

-And I think, for the most part, in the real world, that’s where you’re going to be using your ultra-wide lenses.
+And I think, for the most part, in the real world, that’s where you will be using your ultra-wide lenses.

-It’s going to be great for things like real estate or interior shots landscapes or when you really want to add a big distortion look to your photos.
+It will be great for things like real estate or interior shots, landscapes, or adding an extensive distortion look to your photos.

-Starting at 10 millimeters in the center wide open at F4.
-It’s a great performance; the corners, however, are not the greatest, but okay.
+They are starting at 10 millimeters in the center wide open at F4.
+It’s an outstanding performance; the corners are not the greatest, but okay.

-Overall for performance, I would say it meets or even exceeds the expectations that we have of most ultra-wide full-frame lenses.
+Overall for performance, I would say it meets or exceeds the expectations of most ultra-wide full-frame lenses.
 So in that regard, it’s perfect.

-This lens has been quite a few years old now, and not having a heck of a lot of competition, I’d have to say it is probably still your best option for an APS c camera.
+This lens has been quite a few years old and does not have a lot of competition; I’d have to say it is probably still your best option for an APS-C camera.

-It’s a bit pricey, but when you look at the performance and what you’re getting, the size and weight.
+It’s a bit pricey, but the size and weight are the performance and what you’re getting.

 It’s just a fantastic option.
 I think every photographer should have an ultra-wide lens.